aspose-barcode/Aspose.BarCode-Products/barcode/en/android-java/_index.md

                     Insert Barcodes into PDF Documents
                 </h2>
                 <p>
                     The barcode library allows developers not only to create customized barcodes but also directly add generated images into PDF documents.
 You can first create barcode images using one of the supported raster formats and then insert them into a PDF file.
 The API enables adding barcodes without image compression and quality losses.
-It also provides functionality to modify barcode parameters and apperance before insertions or add the generated image in several document pages at once.
+It also provides functionality to modify barcode parameters and apperance before insertions or add the generated image into several document pages at once.
 Aspose.BarCode API can be used for high-quality printing of barcode images.
-Raster images have the standard resolution of 96 dpi, which does not suffice for this purpose. which is insufficient for high-quality printing.
-The API allows for setting a resolution of 300 or 600 dpi to print high-quality PDF documents.
+Raster images have the standard resolution of 96 dpi, which does not suffice for this purpose.
+The API allows for setting a barcode image resolution of 300 or 600 dpi to print high-quality PDF documents.
                 </p>
             </div>
 <!--simpleHeaderDescriptionSection1 End-->